Synapse Glossary¶

 Layers are closely related to views (see View).
 The order in which layers are instantiated within a view matters; in a multi-layer view, typically only the topmost layer is writeable by that view’s users, with subsequent (lower) layers read-only.
 Explicit actions can push upper-layer writes downward (merge) into lower layers.

-Within Synapse, one of the three primary methods for interacting with data in a Cortex.
+Within Synapse, one of the primary methods for interacting with data in a Cortex.
 A lift is a read operation that selects a set of nodes from the Cortex.
-Compare with Filter and Pivot.
+Compare with Pivot, Filter, and Traverse.

 See Storm Reference - Lifting for additional detail.